Bill Otto (Missouri politician)

-Bill Otto is a former Democratic member of the Missouri House of Representatives, representing District 70.
+Bill Otto (born January 1, 1956) is a former Democratic member of the Missouri House of Representatives, representing District 70.
 He is a Navy veteran and retired air traffic controller.
 In 2016, Otto choose to run for the 2nd Congressional District seat rather than run for re-election on the state level.
 He ran a campaign with no primary opposition for the 2nd District Congressional seat and lost to Rep. Ann Wagner.
-In March 2017, Bill Otto was hired as the Executive Director of the St. Charles County Democratic Central Committee.
+In March 2017, Bill Otto was hired as the executive director of the St. Charles County Democratic Central Committee.
 In February 2018, Otto announced his run for the Missouri House District 65, located in St. Charles County; he lost to incumbent Tom Hannegan by less than two percent in November.

 Personal

 Otto was born on January 1, 1956.
 At age 15 his mother died, and he was sent to a boys home.
 Otto was provided food and shelter until he was 17, when state law forced him to leave.

 Otto went on to earn his GED, and attended Meramec Community College and Embry-Riddle Aeronautical University.
 He was in the United States Navy from 1976 to 1983 and served in VAQ-136 Prowler Squadron at Naval Air Station Whidbey Island.

 After his service in the U.S. Navy, Otto worked as an air traffic controller for 31 years.
 He is a founding member of the National Air Traffic Controllers Association and served as a leader in the St. Louis area and later as president at the national level.
 Otto retired after 31 years as an air traffic controller.

 He and his wife Kathy have been married for over 20 years and raised two sons and three daughters in Bridgeton, Missouri.